BattletechModders/SkillBasedInit/README.md

 * **Equipment** - Any chassis or component that modifies the *BaseInititiative* statistic of the unit is honored.
 In RogueTech, most cockpits provide a small initiative bonus.
 * **Inspired** - Pilots that are inspired by high Morale (or Fury) randomly gain between +1 and +3 when a new round begins. **Inspired!** modifiers are from morale or fury.
 * **Spirit** - Pilots *High Spirits* tag gain a +2 initiative bonus.
 Pilots with the *Low Spirits* tag suffer a -2 initiative penalty.
-* **Melee Impact** - Units that are successfully attacked in melee suffer a small initiative penalty on the current round, or the subsequent round if they have already activated.
-This penalty is increased when the attacker weighs more than the target, and attackers with the *Juggernaught* skill increase this effect further.
-This penalty is applied *on every successful attack* so light units that are repeatedly attacked may find themselves acting at the very end of the following round! **Clang!** modifiers are from melee impacts.
 * **Reserve** Units that reserve drop between 2 to 7 phases.
 This drop is carried over to the next round as penalty, reflecting the hesitation of the unit. **Hesitation!** modifiers are this carry-over penalty.